rayshift/translatefgo/README.md

 #### Languages
 - A Spanish translation for F/GO is also available through this app.
 Please see https://proyectograndorder.es/ for more information.
 - A Portuguese Brazilian translation is also available.
-- New!
-A French translation is now available.
+- A partial French translation is now available.
-- New!
-An Indonesian translation is now available.
+- A partial Indonesian translation is now available.

 ### Installation
 Requirements: Android 7-14+ are supported.
 Root is not required.
 Shizuku is required on some modern devices.